spring-projects-2024/wiki-savvy-rag/README.md

   - **REPLUG**: Append each document to the query separately, determine token probabilities, and calculate weighted averages of these tokens based on document similarity.
 For more information, see the [REPLUG](https://arxiv.org/abs/2301.12652) paper.
 - **Number of Documents to Retrieve**: Specify the number of documents to retrieve.
 - **Mock Responses**: Whether to mock responses (for testing purposes).
+- **Use ArXiv**: Whether to use the experimental feature of uploading ArXiv papers through the chatbot for question-answering about them.

 ### Notes for future improvements